Chromecast tips and tricks

 Can you enable developer options in Chromecast with Google TV now?

-If you have any questions about enabling developer options in Chromecast with Google TV, please let us know in the comment box below.
+If you have any questions about enabling developer options in Chromecast with Google TV or in Google TV Streamer, please let us know in the comment box below.

 The community will try to help you find the solution.